KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 ### Swoop Racing

-Although I don't recommend staying in compatibility mode for Windows XP SP3 long-term, as it can result in some crashes on load screens (which can be resolved in turn by disabling Frame Buffer Effects in your .ini, though that's not ideal either), sometimes swoop racing (basically KOTOR's podracing) can mess up in a way that makes it necessary.
+Although I don't recommend staying in compatibility mode for Windows XP SP3 long-term, as it can exacerbate some crashes on load screens (which can be resolved in turn by disabling Frame Buffer Effects in your .ini, though that's not ideal either), sometimes swoop racing (basically KOTOR's podracing) can mess up in a way that makes it necessary.
 If you find your swoop bike floating several meters off the track, exit the game and launch it in compatibility mode for XP SP3.
 You should be able to race normally, and you can turn off the compatibility mode after the racing segment is over.